User Guide

 privileges: [SELECT]

-on: { type: table, schema: public, name: users }
+object: { type: table, schema: public, name: users }

 Generates: GRANT SELECT ON TABLE "public"."users" TO "analytics";